 Here’s a thought: What if every Christian in the world became better at finances and giving?
 Well, there might not be a world hunger problem; there’s more than enough Christian wealth to eradicate it.
 What would happen if every Christian involved in ministry became a proficient leader?
-Leadership, and the development of leadership skills, is worthy of allocating precious discipleship time.
+Leadership, and the development of leadership skills, is worth allocating precious discipleship time to.

-We are not interested in grooming Christian CEOs to take over Microsoft and other Fortune 500 companies, but it might be nice if those who gave leadership to our ministries knew how to plan, strategize and solve a problem when one falls across the road.
+We are not interested in grooming Christian CEOs to take over Microsoft and other Fortune 500 companies, but it might be nice if those who lead our ministries knew how to plan, strategize and solve a problem when one falls across the road.

 When his father-in-law saw all that Moses was doing for the people, he said, “What is this you are doing for the people?
 Why do you alone sit as judge, while all these people stand around you from morning till evening?”

 Moses answered him, “Because the people come to me to seek God’s will.
 Whenever they have a dispute, it is brought to me, and I decide between the parties and inform them of God’s decrees and laws.”